GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 ``fix_elements_orderings``
 """"""""""""""""""""""""""

-It can happen that an exported mesh does not abide by the ``vtk`` orderings.
+It sometimes happens that an exported mesh does not abide by the ``vtk`` orderings.
 The ``fix_elements_orderings`` module can rearrange the nodes of given types of elements.
 This can be convenient if you cannot regenerate the mesh.